Davi4Deng/TappingApp/README.md

-# Android Prework - *Name of App Here*
+# Android Prework - *Tapping App*

-Submitted by: **Your Name Here**
+Submitted by: **Shengfu Deng**

-**Name of your app** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Tapping App** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **X** hours spent in total